newjessar/Artificial-Intelligence-2/README.md

 # Artificial-Intelligence-2

-This project explores a diverse range of advanced topics in the field of machine learning and data analysis.
+This project explores a diverse range of advanced topics in Artifical Intelligence related topics.
 The journey begins with a detailed look at the planning and strategic implementation of machine learning models, setting the stage for a deeper understanding of the processes involved.

 We then delve into the intriguing comparison between Symbolic and Statistical Learning, exploring their unique methodologies and applications.
 This comparison provides a holistic view of the different approaches used in machine learning and artificial intelligence.